What Is Advocacy?

 Advocacy means taking a stand against the prejudice which our children face.

-At Richmond PFLAG we believe that everyone is entitled to their own opinions and beliefs, but these opinions and beliefs do not entitle them to harass and discriminate against our GLBT loved ones.
+At Richmond PFLAG, we believe that everyone is entitled to their own opinions and beliefs, but these opinions and beliefs do not entitle them to harass and discriminate against our GLBT loved ones.
 We know that not everyone who comes to PFLAG is ready to be an advocate or activist.
-We are all on different roads to acceptance and celebration of our children's sexual orientation.
-But advocacy takes many forms.
+We are all on different roads to acceptance and celebration of our children's sexual orientation and/or gender identity, but advocacy takes many forms.
 It can be as simple as writing a letter to your congressman to protest or support legislation.
 It can also be the seemingly difficult decision to come out as the parent of a gay, lesbian, bisexual or transgendered child to family and friends.
 Each person must decide what their own comfort level is.
-But while you decide where your comfort level is, please take a moment to look at some of the issues facing your GLBT loved one.
+While you decide where your comfort level is, please take a moment to look at some of the issues facing your GLBT loved one.

 Schools and Youth: We all remember how children teased and bullied each other in schools when we were kids.
 Very little has changed, and with more and more children coming out as gay and transgendered at earlier ages, it is more important than ever that we try to protect them and all children who face teasing because they are different.